|

 unabashed cash-in.

 Trent D’Arby?
-Really?) that too often interrupted beautifully restored live
+Really?) that too often interrupted thrillingly restored (by

 contextualizing with the assassination of President John F. Kennedy.
 A